King Richard the Lionheart

 It is said that Richard spoke incredibly eloquently at his trial.
 This was a man who spoke French, Latin and Occitan and apparently had a softer side.
 Richard the Lionheart enjoyed listening to music and singing.
 He even composed a song which highlighted his loneliness.
 Richard is also alleged, after a particularly memorable feast, to have knighted his cook!

-Following his release, Richard returned to England for a second crowning.
+Following his release, King Richard returned to England for a second crowning.
 His visit was short and he was soon setting sail for Normandy to renew hostilities with Philip II.
 He set off from Portsmouth on 12 May 1194 in a fleet of 100 ships.
 King Richard the Lionheart would never set foot in England again.

 Arriving in Barfleur, Richard received a very warm welcome.
 It is recorded that the crowds were so great that, ‘you could not have thrown an apple in the air and seen it land’.